https://columbiaskywarn.website/

 Founded in the 1970s, the information provided by SKYWARN Spotters, coupled with Doppler radar technology, improved satellite, and other data, has enabled the NWS to issue more timely and accurate warnings for tornadoes, severe thunderstorms, and flash floods.
 SKYWARN Storm Spotters form the nation’s first line of defense against severe weather minutes that can help save lives.

-In most years, thunderstorms, tornadoes, and lightning cause hundreds of injuries and deaths, and billions in property and crop damages.
-To obtain critical weather information, the National Weather Service (NWS) established SKYWARN with partner organizations.
-SKYWARN is a volunteer program with between 350,000 and 400,000 trained severe weather Spotters.
+In most years, thunderstorms, tornadoes, and lightning cause hundreds of injuries and deaths and billions in property and crop damage.
+The National Weather Service (NWS) established SKYWARN with partner organizations to obtain critical weather information.
+SKYWARN is a volunteer program with 350,000 and 400,000 trained severe weather Spotters.
 These volunteers help keep their local communities safe by providing timely and accurate reports of severe weather to the National Weather Service.
-Although SKYWARN Spotters provide essential information for all types of weather hazards, the focus is reporting on severe local thunderstorms.
+Although SKYWARN Spotters provide essential information for all weather hazards, the focus is reporting on severe local thunderstorms.
 In an average year, the United States experiences more than 10,000 severe thunderstorms, 5,000 floods, and more than 1,000 tornadoes.
 (Information courtesy of the Columbia NWS)

 Interested in learning more, have questions, or want to sign up for training-Newsletter-meetings?